Post

 • The built result (web pages) should be provided in language-specific paths (e.g., /posts/ko/, /posts/ja/).

-• To minimize additional time and effort required for multilingual support, the language should be automatically recognized based on the local path (e.g., /_posts/ko/, /_posts/ja/) of the original markdown file during build, without having to specify ‘lang’ and ‘permalink’ tags in the YAML front matter of each file.
+• To minimize the additional time and effort required for multilingual support, the system should automatically recognize the language based on the local path (e.g., /_posts/ko/, /_posts/ja/) without having to specify ‘lang’ and ‘permalink’ tags in the YAML front matter of each original markdown file.

-• All functions provided by the Chirpy theme should work normally on each language page, and if not, they should be modified to work properly.
+• All features provided by the Chirpy theme should work properly on each language page, and if not, they should be modified to work properly.

-• ‘Recently Updated’, ‘Trending Tags’ functions working normally
+• ‘Recently Updated’, ‘Trending Tags’ features working properly

-• No errors occurring during the build process using GitHub Actions
+• No errors during the build process using GitHub Actions

-• Post search function in the upper right corner of the blog working normally
+• Blog post search function in the upper right corner working properly

-This post is a continuation of Part 1, so if you haven’t read it yet, it’s recommended to read the previous post first.
+This post is a continuation of Part 1, so if you haven’t read it yet, I recommend reading the previous post first.

 Troubleshooting (‘relative_url_regex’: target of repeat operator is not specified)

-After proceeding with the previous steps, when I ran the bundle exec jekyll serve command to test the build, it failed with the error 'relative_url_regex': target of repeat operator is not specified.
+After completing the previous steps, when I ran the bundle exec jekyll serve command to test the build, it failed with the error 'relative_url_regex': target of repeat operator is not specified.

 1